 AHFS Pharmacologic-Therapeutic Classification System

-The AHFS Pharmacologic-Therapeutic Classification System, developed and maintained by ASHP, has been in use in hospitals and health-systems for over 50 years as a logical way to group drugs for easy comparison during P&T Committee meetings as well as aggregate reporting on drugs for utilization and billing.
+The AHFS Pharmacologic-Therapeutic Classification System, developed and maintained by ASHP, has been in use in hospitals and health-systems for over 60 years as a logical way to group drugs for easy comparison during P&T Committee meetings as well as aggregate reporting on drugs for utilization and billing.
+The internationally known and widely used classification is developed by a professional staff of pharmacists and clinicians, and engages the expertise of pharmacist specialists in the field.

 The AHFS Pharmacologic-Therapeutic Classification System includes: